Stealing the Language: The Emergence of Women's Poetry in America: Synopsis

 The subject of Stealing the Language is that of “the extraordinary tide of poetry by American women” stemming from 1960 and the literary movement that this work engenders.
 For Ostriker, these women poets are “challenging and transforming the history of poetry.”
 The introduction raises key themes woven throughout the book of the systematic and oppressive gendering of customary literary language, the critical and social dismissal of a poet's exploration of female experience, and the difficulty of acknowledging difference and originality of women poets.

 "Stealing the Language is an attempt to collectively redefine “woman” and “woman poet.”
 A central point of the work is the “that women writers have been imprisoned in an ‘oppressor’s language’ which denies them access to authoritative expression”.
 The title of the book references the need to steal and re-appropriate the language with all its male privilege into a language which can better describe and more fully express women's experiences.

 Chapter 1, entitled “I’m Nobody: Women’s Poetry, 1650-1960,” discusses the confined past of American women's poetry.
 Ostriker notes the evolution from the unfettered and relatively unconstrained Colonial period since there were so few women poets, to the increase of women poets in the 19th century causing reactionary cultural restriction.
 With the advent of modernism, the general quality of women's poetry rise and topics for poetry became more far more open.
 Ostriker writes, ”[that] like every literary movement, contemporary women’s poetry in part perpetuates and in part denounces and renounces its past.”
-This in turn creates a paradoxical situation where women writers today credit their predecessors with contributing “the line of feeling to American poetry” while also creating work that attempts to surmount the “mental and moral confinements” of their forbearers.
+This in turn creates a paradoxical situation where women writers today credit their predecessors with contributing “the line of feeling to American poetry” while also creating work that attempts to surmount the “mental and moral confinements” of their forebears.

 Ostriker then discusses connected motifs in women's poetry in the subsequent chapters.
 The motifs discussed constitute “an extended investigation of culturally repressed elements in female identity” but also evinces that the subjects of women's poetry tend to “generate particular formal and stylistic decisions, often designed to disrupt and alter our sense of literary norms.”